 However, if you are mulching smaller areas, like around shrubs, trees, or flower gardens, then you’ll need to design them.

 For instance, if you have a garden bed up against the front of your house, many people line them with different items.
 You could use landscaping timbers, or you could use different edging designs like this.

 Also, if you are mulching around a tree, it is a good idea to apply stones or some type of edging around the tree.
 Not only does it make your yard look neater, but it also helps to hold the mulch in place.
 This is an important step for that reason.

-So you’ll want to look at where you want to apply the edging and figure out if you need a way to hold the mulch in place.
+You’ll want to look at where you want to apply the edging and figure out if you need a way to hold it in place.
 If so, then you need to figure out the design you like to use to accomplish that.

 3. Find Your Mulch